abdurahim50/LinuxWorld-Placement-Oriented-Devops/Ansible.md

 # TASK 6 From the training video
 ## Scenario: Installing Docker and Pulling a Specific Docker Image
 Imagine you need to set up Docker on a group of remote servers in your environment.
-Docker is crucial for containerizing applications, and your task is to automate its installation, configuration, and the retrieval of specific Docker images.
+Docker is essential for containerizing applications, and your task is to automate the installation, configuration, image pulling, and container creation.

 ### Instructions:
 + Download and configure the Docker repository on all target servers.